What does “eiga” mean in Japanese?

 - miru – 見る (みる) : a verb meaning ‘to see’, ‘to look’, ‘to watch’, or such in Japanese.

 This is another typical usage of “eiga”.
-In this example, it works as a part of the commonly-used expression, “eiga wo miru”, which means ‘to see a movie’ in Japanese.
+In this example, it works as a part of the commonly-used phrase, “eiga wo miru”, which means ‘to watch a movie’ in Japanese.
+When we want to refer to a movie or movies in Japanese, anyway, “eiga” is always a very good option.

 Summary